Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Preliminary

 The error of the PF, $\norm{e^{-iHt}-T(t)}$, is of great interest since it determines the gate counts for Hamiltonian simulation.
-The prototypical form of the PF error showing the $1$-norm scaling is
+The prototypical form of the PF error is so-called the $1$-norm scaling \cite{Berry2007-ie-L1norm,Papageorgiou2012-bs-L1norm,Hadfield2018-mu-L1norm}, expressed by

-which can be expected from the Taylor series \cite{Berry2007-ie-L1norm,Papageorgiou2012-bs-L1norm,Hadfield2018-mu-L1norm}.
-However, this formula overestimates the error since it becomes nonzero even when $\{ H_\gamma \}_\gamma$ mutually commutes.
+However, this formula overestimates the error since it becomes nonzero even when $\{ H_\gamma \}$ mutually commutes.
 There exists a better bound resolving such a problem, given by

-It is called commutator scaling since the factor $\alpha_{\mr{com},H}^{p+1}$ is given by
+It is called commutator scaling since the factor $\alpha_{\mr{com},p}$ is given by

-While this better bound has been well known for low order cases over the past decades \cite{Suzuki1985-io-Lie}, that for generic time-independent formulas has been proven recently \cite{Somma2015-fs-commutator,childs-prl2019-pf,childs2021-trotter}.
+While this better bound has been well known for low order cases over the past decades \cite{Suzuki1985-io-Lie}, the one for generic time-independent formulas has been proven recently \cite{Somma2015-fs-commutator,childs-prl2019-pf,childs2021-trotter}.

-The commutator scaling contributes to reducing the computational cost for Hamiltonian simulation.
-When we simulate the dynamics for time $t$ (not necessarily small) within an additive error $\varepsilon$, we set the Trotter step $r$, which is proportional to the gate counts, so that $e^{-iHt} = \{ T(t/r) \}^r + \order{\varepsilon}$ holds.
-The Trotter step $r$ becomes $\order{t(\alpha_{\mr{com},H}^{p+1}t/\varepsilon)^{1/p}}$ when considering the commutator scaling Eqs.~(\ref{Eq_Pre:com_scaling}) and (\ref{Eq_Pre:commutator}).
-Importantly, this has substantially better dependency in the system size than the Trotter step based on the scaling Eq.~(\ref{Eq_Pre:1_norm_scaling}) for various local Hamiltonians \cite{Wecker-PRA2015-t-dep-pf,Babbush-2015-models,Reiher2017-un-model,Childs2018-eu-model}.
+The commutator scaling contributes to reducing the computational cost.
+When considering large evolution time $t$, the query complexity $r$ in the PF is determined so that the desirable error $\varepsilon \in (0,1)$ can be achieved by

+The number $r$ is called the Trotter number.
+The commutator scaling error by Eq. (\ref{Eq_Pre:com_scaling}) brings substantially better dependency in the system size than the one based on the $1$-norm scaling Eq.~(\ref{Eq_Pre:1_norm_scaling}) and those of post-Trotter algorithms like LCU and QSVT for various local Hamiltonians \cite{Wecker-PRA2015-t-dep-pf,Babbush-2015-models,Reiher2017-un-model,Childs2018-eu-model}.
 The commutator scaling is essential for PFs, but it has not been fully understood in time-dependent cases.